 The transportation practice of Akin Gump Strauss Hauer & Feld LLP represents a broad array of public- and private-sector clients, including airports, public transit agencies, highway and toll road authorities, municipalities and private sector developers.
 We represent these clients before Congress and the executive branch on a wide range of issues and also advise them on the legal aspects of project development and implementation.

 We represent clients before Congress on a wide range of transportation issues.
-Our understanding of the laws governing transportation programs and policies makes us well qualified to advise clients on the effect of potential changes in laws and opportunities to affect the legislative process.
-Members of our public law and policy practice work closely with members of the congressional committees with jurisdiction over transportation programs.
-We assist clients in developing legislative proposals to achieve their objectives.
-We often work in conjunction with coalitions and trade associations, since it is easier to effect change through broader advocacy efforts.
-Our lawyers and other professionals have significant experience with laws governing highway, transit airport/aviation and port programs, public private partnerships (PPPs) and innovative financing.
+Our political experience, broad bipartisan relationships and knowledge of the laws governing transportation programs and policies makes us well-qualified to advise clients on how to effectively achieve their objectives in Washington.
+Members of our nationally-recognized public law and policy practice work closely with members of the congressional committees with jurisdiction over transportation programs and help clients understand the implications of potential changes in laws.
+We help clients identify opportunities to affect the legislative process and work with them to develop legislative proposals.
+Our team often works in conjunction with coalitions and trade associations, since it is easier to effect change through broader advocacy efforts.
+Our lawyers and other professionals have significant experience with laws governing rail, highway, transit airport/aviation and port programs, public private partnerships (PPPs) and innovative financing.

 U.S. Department of Transportation

 Our transportation lawyers advise clients on myriad matters before the U.S. Department of Transportation (DOT).
-Our team has significant experience with matters before the Federal Highway Administration (FHWA), Federal Aviation Administration (FAA), Federal Transit Administration (FTA), Federal Railroad Administration (FRA), Pipelines and Hazardous Materials Safety Administration (PHMSA) and Federal Motor Carrier Safety Administration (FMCSA).
+Our team has significant experience with matters before the Federal Highway Administration (FHWA), National Highway Traffic Safety Administration (NHTSA), Federal Aviation Administration (FAA), Federal Transit Administration (FTA), Federal Railroad Administration (FRA), Pipelines and Hazardous Materials Safety Administration (PHMSA) and Federal Motor Carrier Safety Administration (FMCSA).
 We routinely work with DOT officials in support of our clients’ interests, whether related to project approvals, grant funding and compliance with DOT laws and regulations or enforcement actions.
+We also frequently comment on rulemakings on behalf of our clients.
+The advice and assistance we provide is always underpinned by the laws and regulations as well as the political posture of DOT.
+We have relationships with political appointees and career staff at DOT and recommend the best approach for meetings and strategies depending on the issue.
+We often engage members of Congress to advocate on behalf of our clients’ interests with political appointees at DOT if we determine that such intervention is likely to achieve the desired outcome.

 Federal Highway Administration